cxxz/video2notes/README.md

-# Conver Presentation Video to Multimodal Notes
+# Convert Presentation Videos into Slide-Integrated Notes

 ## Overview

-This project is designed to convert videos of lectures or presentations to Markdown notes with screenshots.
-The workflow is divided into several stages, each handled by a separate Python script.
+The goal of this project is to transform videos of lectures or presentations into structured, text-based notes with integrated screenshots.
+Each step is handled by one of the listed Python scripts, allowing you to split the video (optionally), preprocess it, extract slides, transcribe audio, and generate/refine the final Markdown notes.

 ## Workflow

 0. **Split Video into Clips (Optional)**
+   - Uses `00-split-video.py` to slice your video into smaller parts.

 1. **Preprocess Video ([`01-preprocess.py`](01-preprocess.py))**
     - **Description**: Select Regions of Interest (ROIs) from a video at a specific timestamp and extract audio.